zenntenn/IdrisLibs/SequentialDecisionProblems/README.md

   for computing optimal policy sequences.

-* [FullTheory](FullTheory.lidr) The full theory with a machine checkable proof that the generic beackwards induction implementation of the core theory is correct.
+* [FullTheory](FullTheory.lidr) The full theory with a machine checkable proof that the generic backwards induction implementation of the core theory is correct.

 * [AvoidabilityTheory](AvoidabilityTheory.lidr) A tentative theory of